By Diane Small

 To reduce your use of chemical cleaning products, use ingredients you probably already have in your cupboards.
 To clean surfaces you can use a simple solution of one part white vinegar to three parts water.
 To clean floors, juice a lemon and add the juice to three-quarters of a cup of olive oil and a gallon of hot water.
 The juice can also be used to clean chopping boards and wooden utensils.

-Noxious vapours, grease, and smoke are released into the air when you cook food in an oven.
+Nasty chemical fumes and vapours from cleaning products, grease, and smoke are released into the air when you cook food in an oven.
 If you have one, always turn your extractor hood on when cooking.
 If you don’t, open windows to let in the fresh air and dilute the released fumes.

 Another option is to buy an air purifier for your home.
 Double-check that the unit you choose is appropriate for your room sizes.
 The physical size of the purifier is usually irrelevant; it’s more about the capacity of the unit that’s important.
 We love the Andrea Air Purifier, which uses plants as its base, or if you can’t find one of those, look for ones with HEPA filters–these are so good, they’re used in hospitals!
 Bonus: these air filters can also clean up any pollution that comes from outside, and some of the pollution from cigarettes inside, and during allergy season, they can filter out pollen, too.

-6. Avoid using Teflon and other non-stick cookware
+6. Teflon (and other non-stick cookware)

 According to the Environmental Working Group (EWG), non-stick surfaces are metal pans (such as aluminum pans) coated with a synthetic polymer called polytetrafluoroetheylene (PTFE), also known as Teflon, a DuPont brand trademark.